 I don’t feel the need to bring more stuff into my home, so this list has practical gifts, heartfelt gifts, experience gifts, and more.
-Not a single random toy in sight!
+Things they’ll actually use!

 1. Give each of your children a new book for Valentine’s Day!